You may wish to drop a course/course(s) that you are taking for a variety of reasons. It is important to familiarize yourself with the drop process.

 After the Drop Deadline of Each Term (Graduate Students)

-Withdrawals approved under this procedure will be noted on the academic record by the course status WDR (retroactive withdrawal).
+Withdrawals approved under this procedure will be noted on the academic record with the status WDR (retroactive withdrawal).
 This course status will have no effect on the GPA.

-The Committee on Standing convenes at the following time periods for each term’s petition review:
+The Committee on Standing convenes at the following times for each term’s petition review:

 Required Documents for the Petition

-- Provide a statement on the extenuating circumstance(s), that was/were beyond the student’s control, that negatively impacted the student’s ability to complete the course, and what might have prevented the student from dropping the course by the term’s course drop deadline (without academic penalty).
+• Provide a statement on the extenuating circumstances, that were beyond your control, that negatively impacted your ability to complete the course, and what prevented you from dropping the course by the term’s drop deadline (without academic penalty).

-- For instance, if the student was negatively impacted by a medical situation, the student is required to provide documentation: Verification of Illness (PDF).
+• For instance, if you were negatively impacted by a medical situation, please provide documentation: Verification of Illness (PDF).

-- If the student is registered with the Accessibility Services, a letter from the student’s accessibility advisor will suffice as supporting document.
+• If you are registered with the Accessibility Services, a letter from your accessibility advisor will suffice as supporting documentation.

-IMPORTANT: For graduate students, the Committee’s decision will be sent for review by the School of Graduate Studies.
-Please note that the graduate grading policy does not require assignments be returned prior to the drop deadline.
+The Committee’s decision will be sent for review by the School of Graduate Studies.
+Please note that the graduate grading policy does not require assignments to be returned before the drop deadline.
 Waiting for mid-term results is not a valid reason for missing the drop deadline, and will not be considered by the Committee on Standing.

 After the Drop Deadline of Each Term (Undergraduate Students)